Local mesh refinement sensor for the lattice Boltzmann method: Refinement sensor

-In this section we present the grid refinement criterion, independently of the actual algorithm used for the grid refinement.
-All relevant details about the grid refinement approach used in the validation section of this paper can be found in~\citet{DBLP:journals/jcphy/LagravaMLC12}.
+In this section, the refinement sensor is proposed independently of the actual algorithm used to implement grid refinement.
+Also, the stars are from now on omitted for variables expressed in physical units.